tigerabrodi/dns-resolver/README.md

 ## What is a packet?

 A packet in network communication is a small segment of data sent over a digital network.
 When data is transmitted over the Internet, it is broken down into smaller, more manageable pieces known as packets.
-Each packet contains not only a portion of the data you're sending (like a piece of an email or a video stream) but also important information about the data.
+Each packet contains not only a portion of the data you're sending but also important information about the data.

 ### Components of a Packet: